 Tropical reefs are far from the only destinations for scuba diving.
 Experienced divers can rent a charter boat and explore several underwater sites off North Carolina, including the wreck of the tanker Papoose, which was sunk by a German U-boat in 1942.
 Full-day charters cost about $130 a person, and equipment rental is also available.

 For people who like to ski, the Rocky Mountains have a unique allure.
 The season is long, the snow is ideal, and some resorts have special deals for seniors.
-Ski Colorado's Rocky Mountain Super Pass+ grants access to several resorts in Colorado and one in Alaska at a reduced price of $479 for skiers over 70 (compared with $599 for a regular adult pass).

 A bike tour is a wonderful way to see a new place.
 Traveling at a slow pace makes it easy to savor the scenery.
 The travel company Backroads offers a six-day bike trip in the Canadian Rockies that includes exquisite views and easy riding options for those who are not avid cyclists.
-The cost is about $3,000 and includes meals, accommodations, and use of a bike.
+The cost is about $3,200 and includes meals, accommodations, and use of a bike.

 A touring company specifically for active seniors, ElderTreks provides small-group adventures all over the world.
 The trips don't come cheap, but contact with locals and wildlife can make them once-in-a-lifetime experiences.
 In North America, the company offers a tour circumnavigating Newfoundland (starting at $5,000 for 11 days) and a heli-hiking trip in the Canadian Rockies (starting around $3,900 for seven days).